jpaldana/itmd362-project2/README.md

 ### Sufyan Menk

 **Strengths**
--good at UI design and CSS
+- good at UI design and CSS
--like to keep everything organized
+- like to keep everything organized
--experienced in javascript and SQL
+- experienced in javascript and SQL